MRainOE/HaggleOs-Poc/kestra_agents/README.md

 ## **Run with Docker Compose**

+**For Hackathon:** Our Kestra instance is deployed on a Google Cloud VM for 7 days, accessible for live demonstration and testing.

-Ensure your `docker-compose.yml` is configured to read the `.env` file.
+For local development, ensure your `docker-compose.yml` is configured to read the `.env` file.
 Example:

 ```yaml
 version: "3"